Berikai/blog-berikai/source/_posts/A-brief-explanation-of-creating-an-OpenSSL-Certificate-Authority-CA-and-certificates-certs.md

 ---
-title: >-
-  A brief explanation of creating an OpenSSL Certificate Authority (CA) and certificates (certs)
+title: How to create a certificate authority and certificates with OpenSSL
 date: 2025-04-23 12:53:43
 tags:
 - software